reduxjs/redux/docs/advanced/AsyncActions.md

   });
 ```

 We can do the same from our components.
-However it quickly gets tedious.
+However, it quickly gets tedious.
 Usually you want some kind of common logic before performing a request, such as looking up something in the state, and maybe deciding not to fetch because the data is cached.

 Clearly, actions can’t express control flow.
 The best tool for control flow is a function.
 A function can have an `if` statement, or an early `return`.
 If a function has access to a `dispatch` method, it can call it many times, potentially asynchronously.
 Does this ring a bell?